 8. Retargeting Matters

 Every internet user interacts with dozens of brands daily.
-There are so many brands out there it’s easy to forget about even those you really liked.
+There are so many brands out there it’s easy to forget about even those you like.
 Moreover, even if someone bought something from your offer, they might forget about your brand in a few months.

 That’s why you should keep going back to your leads with regular retargeting.
 A smart retargeting campaign will keep your brand in your customer’s thoughts for longer, leading to more sales and higher ROI.